 When a reassessment results in increased assessments due to rising property values, tax rates should go down proportionally.
 This is because the tax levy is now being distributed over a broader tax base.
 If tax rates go up or stay the same, it simply means that municipal and/or school budgets are going up.

-If my town does a reassessment, will my taxes increase?
+Q. If my town does a reassessment, will my taxes increase?

-First, a reassessment does not necessarily mean that your assessment or your taxes will increase.
+A. First, a reassessment does not necessarily mean that your assessment or your taxes will increase.
 Furthermore if your assessment does increase, it does not necessarily mean your taxes will increase.